Call4Cloud | MMP-C | Autopilot | Device Preparation

 If you want to start building your own packages you will need to install the create module first: “Winget install wingetcreate”

-After the module is installed you can just create a new package when you enter this command: wingetcreate new.
+After the module is installed, you can create a new package by entering this command: wingetcreate new.
 It will ask you for the download URL location of the installation file.

 As an example, I specified the notepad + + exe download url